Loop3D/GeoSubSampler/README.md

 - **Fault Stratigraphic Offset**: Maximum stratigraphic offset accross fault for start-, mid- and end-points for fault network
   - Does not actual filter, just creates new layer

+- **Fault Orientation Clusters**: K-Means clustering (2-7 clusters) for fault network
+  - Does not actual filter, just creates new layers for each number of clusters and loads "best" cluster based on Silhouette score

 ### 3. Polygon Processing

 #### Minimum Area Filtering